romain-fontugne/BLT/README.md

 python blt.py -v 4 -s 20170825 -e 20170826 -c route-views.linx -o /hoge/hoge.blt
 ```
 Then you can get BLT file in which there are BGP update messages with labels based on the taxonomy (see doc/taxonomy.md for the detail) between 2017/08/25 00:00 and 2017/08/26 00:00.
-And these messages are only IPv4.

 This is just a text file, so you can grep for what you want to focus on (labels, prefixes, AS etc...) easily.

 ### Usage of anomaly detection:
-This tool are made as one of the application of BLT (https://github.com/romain-fontugne/BLT)
-which can classify messages based on the proposed taxonomy and attach the labels to BGP messages.
-You can detect routing anomalies easily using these tools.
+Detect significant routing anomalies easily using this anomaly detector based on BLT taxonomy.

 ### Example
-In this section, we describe how to use BLT-tools using two examples.

 #### 1. Monitoring Internet-wide events
 On August 25th 2017 around 3:22 UTC, Google (AS15169) leaks over 150k routes for small prefixes that were presumably used for their internal traffic engineering.
 This kind of incident is called "Route-Leak".
 You can catch this incident using our anomaly-detector.

-+ Run BLT to get messages with labels.
-(You can check the detail of BLT here https://github.com/romain-fontugne/BLT)
++ Run BLT to get BGP messages and corresponding labels.
 ```bash:
 python bltReader.py -v 4 -s 20170825  -f 20170826 -c route-views.linx -o ~/test/20170825_GoogleLeak/20170825_GoogleLeak.blt
 ```